 Cardiovascular devices market size was valued at USD 74.58 billion in 2025 and is projected to hit the market valuation of USD 157.32 billion by 2035 at a CAGR of 7.70% during the forecast period 2026–2035.

-The global cardiovascular devices market is defined by a decisive shift toward minimally invasive interventions, specifically in electrophysiology (EP) and structural heart therapies.
-Leading competitors are no longer relying on volume recovery from legacy cardiac rhythm management (CRM) but are aggressively pivoting toward Pulsed Field Ablation (PFA) and Transcatheter Mitral/Tricuspid Valve Repair (TMTT).
+The global cardiovascular devices market is currently defined by a decisive shift toward minimally invasive interventions.
+Leading competitors have moved beyond legacy Cardiac Rhythm Management (CRM) recovery, aggressively pivoting toward Pulsed Field Ablation (PFA) and Transcatheter Mitral/Tricuspid Valve Repair (TMTT).

-As per Financial disclosures from fiscal year 2025, the market vigorously outperforming broader medtech indices, with top-tier players reporting double-digit organic growth in these specific sub-segments.
-The competitive moat is deepening around proprietary catheter platforms and AI-integrated diagnostics, creating a high-barrier environment where scale and technological maneuverability dictate market share.
+As of fiscal year 2025, the sector is outperforming broader medtech indices, with top-tier players reporting double-digit organic growth driven by proprietary catheter platforms and AI-integrated diagnostics.

 To Get more Insights, Request A Free Sample